Graduate Programs /

 Faculty will introduce broad concepts and then translate them to fit the mix of professions and industries in your class, from manufacturing, retail or small-business management to healthcare, human resources, tech, finance, startups and more.

 You’ll be engaged in classes through the material you’re learning, and through applied projects and simulations professors design with industry contacts and local businesses.
 Some of the best learning takes place when students work with each other in and out of class to solve problems, tackle case studies, and create and present business plans to actual clients.
-These meaningful exchanges rarely happen in online programs.
-They require face-to-face interaction and relationships that last.
-That’s the Capital MBA
+These meaningful exchanges are an essential part of our experience.

 As the longest-running evening MBA program in Columbus, the Capital MBA is flexible and experienced at meeting the needs of working professionals who care about work/life balance.
 If you have the ability, interest and drive to earn your MBA, we will be a trusted partner in getting you to the finish line.

-All courses are offered each trimester, year-round, so you never have to wait for something to fit your schedule.
+Most courses are offered each trimester, year-round, so you rarely have to wait for a course to fit your schedule..
 During the fall and spring trimester each course meets once a week for 14 weeks.
 During the summer trimester, each course meets twice a week for only seven weeks.

 When you’re ready, you can progress quickly and finish in as few as two years.
 When a life situation, job change or work project limit your availability, you can take a quick break for a trimester, and then pick right back up where you left off.

 Along with all the benefits of being part of a top-ranked university like Capital, you’ll tap into a strong and active network of MBA alumni, many of whom lead and work in the companies that make Columbus thrive.
-We even have an MBA Advisory Board — a group of MBA alumni who build community in the program through networking events and advocate on students’ behalf.
+We even have an MBA Ambassador Council — a group of current students and MBA alumni who build community in the program through networking events and advocate on students’ behalf.
 Just ask them; Capital relationships last.
 We’re CapFam forever.

 Capital’s roots run deep in Columbus, and especially in the companies and nonprofits that make it thrive.
 We draw MBA students from top employers, and our alumni go on to advance in those companies and others after they earn their Capital MBA.
 Let us introduce you to some people you should know.